GunnerLab/mcce4_tutorial/docs/guide/mfe_tutorial.md

 ## What does MFE do?

 MFE (mean field energy) Calculates the mean field ionization energy on an ionizable residue at a specific pH/eH.
-MFE provieds
+MFE provides the energy interctions of ionized residues and its neighbors.

 ## Files needed
-Files needed to run this tool is fort.38, head3.lst, pK.out, and sum_crg.out
+Files needed to run this tool is **fort.38, head3.lst, pK.out, and sum_crg.out**

-To create these files please look at pKa calculation tutorial (ADD LINK)
+To create these files please look at [pKa calculation tutorial](https://gunnerlab.github.io/mcce4_tutorial/docs/guide/pKa_calculation/)

 ## Usage

-If you have succesfully installed the  MCCE-Tools (add link for mcce tools install) you should be able to call the tool from any directory.
+If you have succesfully installed the  [MCCE-Tools](https://github.com/GunnerLab/MCCE4-Tools) you should be able to call the tool from any directory.

 ```
 mfe.py –p 7 -c 0.05 LYS+A0001_

 ```

-the -p flags defines at what pH the analysis is done. -C is at the energy cutoff(ask for a better explination)
+the -p flags defines at what pH the analysis is done. -c is at the energy cutoff(ask for a better explination)

 ## Output